poad/aws-mcp-lambda-server/.amazonq/rules/review-rules.md

 - Always evaluate security implications of code changes.
 - Check for potential vulnerabilities and secure coding practices.
-- Verify no hardcoded credentials or secrets
+- Verify no hardcoded credentials or secrets.
-- Ensure proper input validation and sanitization
+- Ensure proper input validation and sanitization.
-- Check dependencies for known vulnerabilities
+- Check dependencies for known vulnerabilities.
-  - Use GitHub Dependabot alerts and `pnpm audit`
+  - Use GitHub Dependabot alerts and `pnpm audit`.

+## Coding Style

+- Markdown must have no markdownlint warnings remaining.
+- Please make sure to run pnpm run -r lint-fix to conform to the code style and coding conventions.